Ramos has 4 hits to lead Mets past Phillies 6-3

 Matz is 4-2 with a 2.73 ERA in nine starts since the All-Star break.
 He earned his first career win in his seventh start in Philadelphia, where he had been 0-4 with an 8.18 ERA — including a 27.00 ERA this season — prior to Saturday.

-Seth Lugo pitched a 1-2-3 ninth, striking out two, for his fourth save in nine chances.
+Seth Lugo pitched the last two innings, striking out four for his fourth save in nine chances.

 Former Mets lefty Jason Vargas (6-7) gave up five runs and nine hits in four-plus innings.
 Vargas was making his first start against the Mets since April 7, 2006 — a span of 257 starts between outings against them.